nummacway/gb300/README.md

 3. If it doesn't work (black screen), put [this](https://discord.com/channels/741895796315914271/1195581037003165796/1278694577322070077) in `bios` (you can skip this step if you want to install multicore (step 5))
 4. Optional: Copy your `save` and `ROMS` backup back on
 5. Optional: Get Multicore 0.10 v0.3.1 (you _cannot_ use multicore released after 0.10 v0.2.1 to directly up- or downgrade!)
-6. Enter [GB300 Tool v2](https://github.com/nummacway/gb300-sf2000-tool/releases/) and click _Uncheck All_
+6. Enter [GB300 Tool v2](https://github.com/nummacway/gb300-sf2000-tool/releases/) and click _Uncheck All_ in the `ARCADE` tab to remove the games you do not have

-To install it on your existing GB300, you can simply extract [this](https://www.reddit.com/r/GB300/comments/1ewkb0g/comment/lj5cvz6/) on your existing TF, but you won't have working arcade support as you lack ROMs.
-You can add FBAlpha sets ([support list](https://vonmillhausen.github.io/sf2000/arcade/DataFrog_SF2000_FBA.html)) and FBNeo sets ([support list](https://nummacway.github.io/gb300-sf2000-tool/DataFrog_SF2000_GB300v2_NeoGeoROMFaker_SupportList.html)) with [GB300 Tool v2](https://github.com/nummacway/gb300-sf2000-tool/releases/).
-You can only add FBA Arcade ROMs to the seventh static list.
+After upgrading to v2, you can add FBAlpha sets ([support list](https://vonmillhausen.github.io/sf2000/arcade/DataFrog_SF2000_FBA.html)) and FBNeo sets ([support list](https://nummacway.github.io/gb300-sf2000-tool/DataFrog_SF2000_GB300v2_NeoGeoROMFaker_SupportList.html)) with [GB300 Tool v2](https://github.com/nummacway/gb300-sf2000-tool/releases/).
+You can only add FBA Arcade ROMs to the seventh static list, called `ARCADE` by default.

 #### Downgrading to v1